Release Programs for Inmates

 All three release types come with strict requirements.
 For instance offenders must notify officers of plans to change residences; must not use or possess alcohol or intoxicants of any kind; must not use or possess any drugs not prescribed by a physician; and may be subject to nightly curfews.

-If you are an inmate or represent someone who is incarcerated in a Florida correctional facility, contact Thomas Edwards, criminal defense attorney with Gainesville’s Law Offices of Edwards & Mason Criminal Defense at 877-377-7801 to discuss your options and help ensure your fair treatment by the law enforcement system.
+If you are an inmate or represent someone who is incarcerated in a Florida correctional facility, contact Thomas Edwards, criminal defense attorney with Gainesville’s Law Offices of Edwards & Jones Criminal Defense at 877-377-7801 to discuss your options and help ensure your fair treatment by the law enforcement system.